-The filming had Chef Martin visiting Golden Sands Resort seafood supplier cum ‘Rooted In Nature’ partner, GST Group Fish Farm, with Suleiman Tunku Abdul Rahman, director of communications, and executive Chef Adrian Lim.
+The filming had Chef Martin visiting Golden Sands Resort seafood supplier cum ‘Rooted In Nature’ partner, GST Group Fish Farm.
+Travelling together on the boat trip to the fish farm was Suleiman Tunku Abdul Rahman, director of communications, and executive chef Adrian Lim.

-A cooking demonstration was held at Sigi’s Bar and Grill in Golden Sands Resort, with Chef Martin and Chef Adrian Lim preparing Penang’s famous Nyonya dish – Curry Kapitan Fish.
-Do check out the chemistry between the two of them on the show.
+A cooking demonstration was held at Sigi’s Bar and Grill in Golden Sands Resort, with Chef Martin and Chef Adrian Lim preparing the Curry Kapitan Fish.
+Do check out the chemistry between the two chefs preparing the famous Nyonya fish dish on the show.

-Chef Martin dropped into Tropical Spice Garden, prepared Malay cuisine with the chef at the cooking school, and met up with well known Penang food owners.
-Back down in the city, he experienced several varieties of Indian curries, and other local favourites including Penang assam laksa, tau sar pheah, Nyonya kuih and dumplings.
+Back down in George Town, the chef savored several varieties of Indian curries and other local favourites including Penang assam laksa, tau sar pheah, Penang Nyonya kuih and dumplings from Cintra Food Corner.

-At the morning market, the chef explored variety of Penang street food from the apom, chee cheong fun, lobak and char koay teow stalls.
+At the morning market, the chef explored varieties of Penang street food.
+Among them are the Indian apom, chee cheong fun, deep-fried lobak and char koay teow.

 Chef Martin seen whipping up the street food

 This is the video teaser on how to make Indian apom, Martin Yan style…